-Alteration of the middle pharyngeal constrictor is associated with changes in airway generating potential.
-This pharyngeal muscle allows the oro-pharynx to open efficiently with advancement of the mandible.
-EMG of muscle function requires invasive procedures while MRIs for 3D muscle origin and insertion were unavailable.
+Alteration of the middle pharyngeal constrictor is associated with changes in airway- generating potential.
+This pharyngeal muscle allows the oropharynx to open efficiently with advancement of the mandible.
+Electromyography of muscle function requires invasive procedures whereas MRI for three-dimensional muscle origin and insertion were unavailable.

-Instead, a four-bar analysis is used which consist of links which move relative to one another, measuring both displacement and angular change.30 The four-bar graphic in Figure 5 is used to assess altered elements of change with angular jaw and hyoid movements limited to a 2D vector estimation of a complex 3D structure.
-The middle pharyngeal muscle (MPM) vector approximates both convoluted space and shape.
+Instead, a four-bar analysis is used, which consist of links that move relative to one another, measuring both displacement and angular change.30 The four-bar graphic in Figure 5 is used to assess altered elements of change with angular jaw and hyoid movements limited to a two-dimensional vector estimation of a complex three-dimensional structure.
+The middle pharyngeal muscle vector approximates both convoluted space and shape.

-OA palliative alteration of the of the middle pharyngeal muscle (MPM) is related to reports that dilator muscle tone may alter airway.^{31,32} This constrictor (yellow bar), can change vector angulation with appliance use, and may lengthen, shorten, or remain unaltered with OA placement.
-Jaw advancement with lengthening of this muscle may plausibly induce extra "play" or creep into the four-bar system.
-This suggests the middle pharyngeal musculature/hyoid link can function as a "slider-crank linkage" with a mild lengthening trend in those with less response to an OA.
-Including the muscle vector change increases the specificity of the OAEI from 70% to 75.5.
+OA palliative alteration of the of the middle pharyngeal muscle is related to reports that dilator muscle tone may alter airway.^{31,32} This constrictor (yellow bar) can change vector angulation with appliance use, and may lengthen, shorten, or remain unaltered with OA placement.
+Jaw advancement with lengthening of this muscle may plausibly induce extra play or creep into the four-bar system.
+This suggests the middle pharyngeal musculature/hyoid link can function as a slider-crank linkage with a mild lengthening trend in those with less response to an OA.
+Including the muscle vector change increases the specificity of the OAEI from 70% to 75.5%.

-The discrete variable scoring was established with and without this measure using percentages of predictive reliability as not all clinicians have access to CBCT while others may prefer not to deliver additional radiologic exposure.
+The discrete variable scoring was established with and without this measure using percentages of predictive reliability because not all clinicians have access to CBCT, whereas others may prefer not to deliver additional radiologic exposure.